Student Support Services

-You may qualify for Student Support Services if you have an academic need, are a U. S. citizen or have a permanent resident card, working towards your first bachelor’s degree, and meet at least one of the following criteria:
+You may qualify for Student Support Services if you have an academic need and meet at least one of the following criteria:

-- You have a documented learning or physical disability
+- Have a documented learning or physical disability.

-To apply to this program, stop by the Student Support Services Office in Room 431 North Shepler.
+To apply to this program, stop by the Student Support Services office in room 431, North Shepler to pickup an application.